 - Natural resources (coffee, tea, gold)

-- Membership of the East Africa Community (EAC)
+- Member of the East African Community (EAC)

-- Entrenchment of the political crisis which began in 2015
+- Entrenchment of the political crisis that began in 2015

 - Border tensions with Rwanda

-- Poorly diversified economy, vulnerable to external shocks
+- Poorly diversified economy that is vulnerable to external shocks

-- Activity hampered by lack of infrastructure and limited access to electricity
+- Activity hampered by lack of infrastructure and access to electricity